micro/micro/README.md

 - **store:** State is a fundamental requirement of any system.
 We provide a key-value store to provide simple storage of state which can be shared between services or offload long term to keep microservices stateless and horizontally scalable.

-- **tunnel:** A network tunnel to get access to services in any environment without the need for a vpn.
-The micro tunnel provides point to point tunnelling with a built-in proxy to query services in remote environments.
-Query production systems from your local laptop.

 - **web:** The web dashboard allows you to explore your services, describe their endpoints, the request and response formats and even query them directly.
 The dashboard also includes a built in CLI like experience for developers who want to drop into the terminal on the fly.